Logo Httpbun

 /bytes/{count}

 Returns count random bytes in the response.
 The Content-Type header is set to application/octet-stream.
-The pseudo-randomness algorithm is not to be considered as cryptographically secure.
+The randomness is not cryptographically secure.

 /delay/{seconds}

 Respond with a delay of seconds seconds.
-The seconds parameter has to be an integer currently.
-Fractional delays are not yet supported.
+The seconds parameter can be a positive integer or floating point number.

 /drip